 These symbols serve as visual representations of the virtues and principles that Encampment members aspire to embody, reminding wearers and observers alike of the higher purposes that animate the organization.

-The creation, maintenance, and presentation of regalia and ceremonial items represent important aspects of Encampment culture.
-Members take pride in the quality and appearance of their regalia, understanding that outward presentation reflects inner dedication to the principles they represent.
+Members take pride in the quality and appearance of their regalia, understanding that outward presentation reflects inner dedication to the principles they represent and honors the brotherhood they belong to.

 Encampments have distinguished themselves through sustained commitment to charitable service and community improvement.